signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 As before, we can use `caret`'s `train()` to test different values of `cp`.
 Since there's only a single hyperparameter to optimize, we can again use the `tuneLength=10` parameter.

 * Use the `caret` package to fit a regression tree for the prediction of white wine quality with its chemical characteristics.
-Compare the RMSE value for the best fit with the RMSE from regularized linear regression and KNN.
+Compare the RMSE value for the best fit with the RMSE from regularized linear regression and $k$-NN.

 Using random forests
 --------------------